The-Code-Dose/thecodedose-website/_data/blog/2021-01-29-setting-my-goals-how-i-plan-to-achieve-more-in-2021.md

 ## Setting Quarterly Goals

-Setting my quarterly goals reminded me of setting my OKRs at my job.
-If I am following this system at my workspace, why not bring it to my personal life as well?
+Setting quarterly goals reminded me of setting my OKRs at my job.
+If I am following this system at my workplace, why not bring it to my personal life as well?

 For setting my quarterly goals, I divided my yearly goals equally into the different quarters.
 So, if I want to read 24 books in a year, it means I want to read 6 books every quarter.
 The point of dividing goals is to make tracking and reviewing the progress easier as well as to have multiple chances to reset if needed!